omernaeem/RFUAV/readme.md

 ## 2.Usage

-### 2.1 How to transform the raw frequency signal data into the spectromgram format
+### 2.1 How to transform the raw frequency signal data into the spectromgram
+#### Python Pipeline
-We provide a signal processing pipeline for transmitting the binary raw frequency signal data into the spectromgram format using the both MATLAB toolbox and Python.
+We provide a signal processing pipeline to convert the binary raw frequency signal data into spectrogram format using both MATLAB toolbox and Python.

-You can simply use the provided code to check the spectromgram of a specialized data pack.
-Notice that the arg 'oneside' controls whether to show the half-plane or the full-plane spectromgram.
+You can easily use the provided code to visualize the spectrogram of a specific data pack.
+Note that the argument `'oneside'` controls whether to display the half-plane or full-plane spectrogram.

     datapack = 'Your datapack path'
     test = RawDataProcessor()